St. Stephen's Episcopal Church

 I would like to receive pastoral care from St. Stephen's (visit, prayer list, home communion, etc.)

+I want to know more about pastoral care groups.
 Throughout the year, our clergy meet with many parishioners seeking counsel and guidance about the basics of everyday life, ranging from marriage issues to aging parents, child rearing and job direction, calling and spiritual angst, disease and disability, hopefulness and despair.
 Whenever we are gathered as “the Church,” the fullness of human potential and weakness emerges.
 We are thankful that we as a community can respond in the name of Christ.